ParallaxProtocol/parallax/README.md

 ### Attribution Notice

-Parallax Client is a derivative work of [go-ethereum](https://github.com/ethereum/go-ethereum) originally developed by the go-ethereum authors and licensed under the GNU LGPL-3.0.
+Parallax Core is a derivative work of [go-ethereum](https://github.com/ethereum/go-ethereum) originally developed by the go-ethereum authors and licensed under the GNU LGPL-3.0.